rancher/docs/content/k3s/latest/en/installation/disable-flags/_index.md

 weight: 60
 ---

 When starting K3s server with --cluster-init it will run all control plane components that includes (api server, controller manager, scheduler, and etcd).
-However you can run server nodes with certain components and execlude others, the following sectiohs will explain how to do that.
+However you can run server nodes with certain components and execlude others, the following sections will explain how to do that.

 # ETCD Only Nodes